nacs-lab/molecube2/README.md

     `[version: 4bytes]`
     `[bytecode: n]`

+    The version number and the code are passed in as two different ZMQ messages.
     This will be how the experiment talks to the backend.

     Return 16 bytes ID that can be waited/operated on by `wait_seq` and `cancel_seq`.